Guidelines for Organizers of Special Sessions at ASA Meetings

 4. Two weeks prior to the deadline for receipt of abstracts you should remind invited speakers of the deadline date for submission of abstracts and that they should submit their abstract to the ASA by that date and send a separate copy to you.

 5. At the deadline for submission of the planning form (usually three or four days after the deadline for receipt of abstracts), you should send the form to your Technical Committee representative to the TPOM and to the ASA Office.
 The ASA office will let you know if any of your invited speakers have not submitted abstracts.

 6. Procedures for the production of the meeting program have changed significantly since the ASA began to accept abstracts electronically.
 The schedule for production of the meeting program is based upon the ability of the publisher to begin production of the meeting program prior to the deadline for receipt of abstracts.
 Submission of abstracts after the deadline may result in delays in the production schedule and in the printing and mailing of the meeting program.
 Therefore, only the Technical Program Chair of the Meeting can authorize the acceptance of abstracts after the deadline date.
 You must contact the Technical Program Chair of the meeting to determine whether a late invited abstract can be accepted.
-Late abstracts should not be sent to the representative to the TPOM since they cannot be added to the program at the TPOM without prior approval from the Technical Program Chair.
+Late abstracts should not be sent to the representative to the TPOM since they cannot be added to the program without prior approval from the Technical Program Chair.

 ASA MEETING REGISTRATION POLICIES

 1. All participants in the ASA meetings must register.